ashleynguyen04/DS4002/CS3/README.md

-# Case Study 3 (CS3) - Lights, Camera, Reaction! -  Analyzing the sentiment of IMDb movie reviews
+# Case Study 3 (CS3) - Lights, Camera, Reaction! – Analyzing IMDb Movie Reviews Sentiment Across Genres

 ## Data
 Instructions on where to download the datasets from can be found here.
 The IMDB movie reviews and IMDB metadata will both download to your local computer as zip files.